KarlMoran/Quiz/README.md

 At the moment the only thing I am having a problem with is the score, it gives 2 points for a right answer and 1 point for a wrong answer.

+The restart button, when the game ends and you click restart, the score dosen't restart.

 ## Credits

 * The fonts for the website are taken from Google-fonts